 ArangoDB’s performance depends heavily on fast, reliable storage.
 Leveraging NVMe/TCP ensures low latency and efficient data access at scale.

-ArangoDB benefits significantly from high-performance block storage systems.
-NVMe over TCP enables sub-millisecond latency and high IOPS, making it suitable for real-time queries and graph traversals.
+ArangoDB benefits significantly from high-performance block storage systems. simplyblock supports both NVMe/TCP (for standard Ethernet environments) and NVMe/RoCE (for RDMA fabric environments), enabling sub-millisecond latency and high IOPS suitable for real-time queries and graph traversals.

 - Faster indexing and traversal speeds